Reading Time: 4 minutes

 How has Customer Marketing Changed in Recent Years?

-Obviously, before digital marketing, especially email marketing, much of the reliable business available to companies was based on customer marketing.
+Obviously, before digital marketing, especially inbound and broadcast-based marketing, much of the reliable business available to companies was based on customer marketing.
 However, after years of campaigns that sought many new leads but left very little time or budget for nourishing current customers, Customer Marketing is coming back.
 It is a great way to distinguish yourself, not only to your current customers but to new leads as well: current customers leave public reviews, offer referrals, and share with their fellow businesses about how positive their experience has been.

 Customer Marketing, however, doesn’t mean you can’t scale effectively.
 With the innovations available through chatbots, personalized email campaigns, and feedback forms, you can do much of the work of maintaining a personal relationship with a customer with automation.
 The key is to have a sales representative or support staff member available immediately if the customer needs human-to-human outreach.

-Dos and Don’t of Customer Marketing
+Do’s and Don’ts of Customer Marketing

 - Encourage sales to form close relationships with contacts at high-value client companies.
 A drawn-out conversation with a past customer who controls a major account is never a waste of time; if they end the conversation happy, they may be the key to a doubling of business when you offer a new product line.